 Applications should be addressed to Ravindra Chetty, SC, the Head of Chambers.

 Chambers is always interested in speaking to, and establishing links, with other lawyers or law firms.
 Please contact Ravindra Chetty, SC should you or your firm wish to contact Chambers.

-5 ST JAMES COURT does not run any mimi-pupillage or internship scheme.
+5 ST JAMES COURT does not run any mini-pupillage or internship schemes.

 5 ST JAMES COURT may occassionally post vacancies for paralegal or administrative positions in this section.